royhanmardista/Hactive8-week0-task3/img/readme.txt

--- adding even more picture
+adding several image for new web